briantting/swiftly-park/README.md

 ### Usage
 * Load the XCode Project
 * Set the Simulator’s Route
-⋅⋅⋅⋅* Product -> Scheme -> Edit Scheme -> Run -> Options -> Default Location -> MassPark.gpx or Add GPX File to Project
+* Product -> Scheme -> Edit Scheme -> Run -> Options -> Default Location -> MassPark.gpx or Add GPX File to Project
-* Open Terminal to Navigate to Project Folder and Run Server ⋅⋅⋅⋅* Type “cd HTTPServer/”
+* Open Terminal to Navigate to Project Folder and Run Server
+* Type “cd HTTPServer/”
-⋅⋅⋅⋅* Type “make run”
+* Type “make run”
-⋅⋅⋅⋅* Change the IP in HTTPManager.swift as necessary (for remote access)
+* Change the IP in HTTPManager.swift as necessary (for remote access)
 * Run the XCode Project
 * Enjoy

 ### Work Breakdown
 We all contributed to the overall project effort, but our specific responsibilities and tasks included:
-⋅⋅⋅⋅Brendon wrote the part of the program responsible for the flow of data between the model and view controller.
+Brendon wrote the part of the program responsible for the flow of data between the model and view controller.
 Specifically, implementing the server.
 Brendon’s focus was on converting String messages to and from ParkingSpot objects and utilizing multithreading to ensure the program did not crash with multiple requests.
-⋅⋅⋅⋅Brian wrote the part of the program responsible for pulling in user location data and determining if a user is parking or unparking.
+Brian wrote the part of the program responsible for pulling in user location data and determining if a user is parking or unparking.
 Brian was also responsible for setting up the simulator and creating user routes.
-⋅⋅⋅⋅Ethan wrote the part of the program responsible for handling the collection and retrieval of parking spots on the server and their delivery to a maps interface.
+Ethan wrote the part of the program responsible for handling the collection and retrieval of parking spots on the server and their delivery to a maps interface.
 Specifically, the data structure.

 ### GitHub
 [Public Repo - contains final code, was the repository we worked in](https://github.com/lobachevzky/swiftly-park.git)